syncfusion-content/xamarin-docs/Xamarin/SfPullToRefresh/property customization.md

 {% endtabs %}

-## Hosting complex and custom layouts as pullable content

-### Host SfDataGrid as pullable content
+## Host SfDataGrid as pullable content

 SfPullToRefresh controls provides support for loading any custom control as pullable content.
 To host SfDatagrid inside the SfPullToRefresh, follow the below steps.

-1. Add the required assembly references to the pcl and renderer projects as discussed in the [Assembly deployment](#assembly-deployment) section of SfDataGrid and SfPullToRefresh.
+1. Add the required assembly references to the pcl and renderer projects as discussed in the [Assembly deployment](https://help.syncfusion.com/xamarin/sfdatagrid/getting-started#assembly-deployment) section of SfDataGrid and SfPullToRefresh.
 2. Import SfPullToRefresh and SfDataGrid control namespace as follows.
 {% tabs %}
-{% highlight c# %}

-using Syncfusion.SfPullToRefresh.XForms;
-using Syncfusion.SfDataGrid.XForms;

-{% endhighlight %}

 {%highlight Xaml%}